 - Family/child/adolescent psychology

-Because of the extensive Clinical Psychology courses offered in the program, you’ll have the opportunity to develop in-depth expertise in one or more of these areas by selecting required courses, elective courses, clinical practica (field placements), and supervisors that emphasize a specific theoretical orientation in therapy.
+Because of the extensive clinical psychology courses offered in the program, the graduate student will have the opportunity to develop in-depth expertise in one or more of these areas by selecting required courses, elective courses, clinical practica (field placements), and supervisors that emphasize a specific theoretical orientation in therapy.

-In the program you’ll also have the opportunity to gain real-world experience through a variety of field placements.
+In the program, the graduate student will also have the opportunity to gain real-world experience like a clinical psychologist through a variety of field placements.
 In the program, doctoral students develop practical skills by providing real-world mental health services to under-served populations.

 Unique Research Seminars